yanamal/dog-bed/index.md

   </summary>

   You can sometimes get away with 2 yards if you plan really carefully.
-I actually only had 2 yards of the fabric I used for this bed, and I made it work but I had to do some creative tiling!
+I actually only had 2 yards of the fabric I used for this bed.
+I made it work but I had to do some creative tiling!

   I used a slightly-stretchy fabric for this particular dog bed, it's almost like a french terry but with two colors of yarn on the terry side (black and white).